Warbo/chriswarbo-net/unfinished/falsifying_myself.md

 Now we have ways to spot both extensional equality *and* inequality (in certain situations), we can fold them over the result of `agreeSym`{.haskell}.
-We'll begin by extracting the numerical index provided by `race`{.haskell}:
+We'll begin by extracting the numerical index provided by `race`{.haskell}, which should tell us how many inputs it takes for the given expressions to start
+agreeing:

 ```{.haskell pipe="./show Main.hs"}
 -- | 'Just n' if the given expressions agree on 'n' inputs (they might also